napari/docs/docs/developers/coredev/core_dev_guide.md

   manager does not have to re-review already-merged PRs.
 - **Respect the release timeline.** Features and enhancements must be ready before the first release candidate; documentation, bug fixes, and maintenance may merge during the rc phase.
-A feature that misses a release ships a month later — it should not bea reason to delay a release.
+A feature that misses a release ships a month later — it should not be a reason to delay a release.

 ## Documentation and website